SepKfr/Coarse-and-Fine-Grained-Forecasting-Via-GP-Blurring-Effect/README.md

-# Forecast-blur-denoise Package
+# Forecastblurdenoise Package
-Forecast-blur-denoise is the PyTorch-based package for the research paper [Fine-grained Forecasting Models Via Gaussian Process Blurring Effect](https://arxiv.org/pdf/2312.14280.pdf).
+Forecastblurdenoise is the PyTorch-based package for the research paper [Fine-grained Forecasting Models Via Gaussian Process Blurring Effect](https://arxiv.org/pdf/2312.14280.pdf).

+Methodology:
+The core methodology involves training the blur model parameters end-to-end with forecasting and denoising components.
+This unique approach enables the underlying forecasting model to learn coarse-grained patterns, while the denoising forecaster fills in fine-grained details.
+The results demonstrate significant improvements over state-of-the-art models like Autoformer and Informer.

 This package provides:

 - The forecast-blur-denoise framework that can integrate any state-of-the-art neural time series forecasting models as the forecaster and denoiser.
 - Three options for the blur model: Gaussian Process (GP), scaled isotropic noise, and no noise (perform denoising directly on predictions).